 |Net Cash Flow||$195,034||$198,679||$287,964||$361,028||$409,680|

-A balance sheet includes your business’s assets, liabilities and owner’s equity for a certain period of time and provides a snapshot in time of your business performance.
-Assets include things of value that the business owns, such as inventory, capital and land.
-Liabilities on the other hand are legally bound commitments like payables for goods or services rendered and debt.
+A balance sheet shows your company’s assets, liabilities, and owner’s equity for a certain period and provides a snapshot in time of your business performance.
+Assets include things of value that the business owns, such as inventory, capital, and land.
+Liabilities, on the other hand, are legally bound commitments like payables for goods or services rendered and debt.
 Finally, owner’s equity refers to the amount that is remaining once liabilities are paid off.
-At the end of the day, assets must total – or balance – liabilities and equity.
+Assets must total – or balance – liabilities and equity.

-Your startup financial model should include annual balance sheets that show the changing balance of assets, liabilities and equity as the business progresses.
-Ideally that progression shows a reduction in liabilities and an increase in equity over time.
+Your startup financial documents should include annual balance sheets that show the changing balance of assets, liabilities, and equity as the business progresses.
+Ideally, that progression shows a reduction in liabilities and an increase in equity over time.

 Below is a simple balance sheet for the retail store: